Q-U-I-N/NerdPack-Xeer/README.md

 # NerdPack-Xeer

-Routines are supported with every language clients now.
+Routines are supported (should work...) with every language clients now.

 If you got some errors be sure you got LASTEST NeP core files here: https://github.com/MrTheSoulz/NerdPack